 The print collection is available in sub-collections throughout the Rains building and the second and third floors of the Darling Pavilion.
 Maps of each floor are also available to help you navigate the Library.

 California and federal primary source materials are located on the second floor of the Rains building, also known as the Hannon Atrium.
 This location also houses the library's collection of California practice materials in print.
-Non-legal titles are located in the library's lower level, while law reviews and journals in print can be found both on the second floor of Rains and in the Darling Pavilion.
+Non-legal titles are located in the library's lower level, while law reviews and journals in print can be found on the second floor of Rains.

 Reserve materials, hornbooks and other frequently requested materials are held at the library Circulation Desk for checkout.
 Reference materials are available in the Reference area, located behind the Circulation Desk.

 The Popular Reading Room is located on the first floor of the library, just across from the 24-hour Walter J. Lack Reading Room.
-This collection includes works of fiction as well as books on the history and culture of Los Angeles.
+This collection includes works of fiction, books on the history and culture of Los Angeles, and our feature film collection.
 Newspapers and magazines are located on the shelves just outside the Popular Reading Room.

-In addition to print resources, Rains Library provides a wealth of digital resources for legal research tasks, including electronic databases and journals, documentary and popular films, and legal research guides.
+In addition to print resources, Rains Library provides a wealth of digital resources for legal research tasks, including electronic databases and journals.
 We regularly add new titles to our collection, so please check our Recent Acquisitions list for the most current updates.